Dismond5/simple_shell/README.md

-Simple Shell Team project
-Omar Khaled
-Adelrhman inbahim
+this is a Team project done by Omar Khaled and Adelrhman ibrahim after cloning the repo